Best Medical Alert Smartwatches for Seniors 2026

 Samsung Galaxy Watch 7 enters the medical alert consideration set from the health monitoring angle.
 The Advanced Sleep Coach tracks sleep stages and delivers personalized coaching — relevant because sleep quality is a leading predictor of fall risk in seniors.
 Heart Rate Zone alerts flag cardiovascular anomalies continuously, not just during ECG scans.
 Galaxy Watch 7 achieves 40 hours of battery endurance — meaningfully longer than Apple Watch's 18 hours — reducing daily charging friction for seniors.
 PCMag and ZDNet both note that the health monitoring depth achieves a broader passive-tracking composite relative to Apple Watch Series 10, particularly in sleep and cardiovascular factor coverage.

 The trade-off is infrastructure.
-Where Medical Guardian MGMove and Bay Alarm Medical SOS Smartwatch route emergencies to trained medical dispatchers via built-in cellular, Galaxy Watch 7 routes to 911 via the paired phone's connection.
+Where Medical Guardian MGMove routes emergencies to a trained medical dispatcher via built-in cellular, Galaxy Watch 7 routes to 911 via the paired phone's connection.
 For a senior who consistently has their Android phone with them, that is a workable limitation.
 For seniors who leave their phone in the kitchen, the dependency produces a real safety gap compared to dedicated medical alert infrastructure.

 What We Love